unjulee/sensor_dev/manuals/manual_1.md

         contentPane.setLayout(null);

         videoCap = new VideoCap(1);
-        //use argument of 0 or nothing for default camera (for a computer, the webcam)
+        //0 or nothing for default camera (for a computer, the webcam)
-        //use argument of 1 or higher for additional cameras (e.g. the USB endoscope camera)
+        //1 or higher for additional cameras (e.g. the USB endoscope camera)

         new MyThread().start();
     }